Preheat oven to 350 degrees. Line a loaf pan with parchment paper.

-In a food processor, grind nuts into a meal - a few chunkier pieces are OK.
-Then add dates and pulse until a loose dough is formed.
+In a food processor, add the almonds and walnuts.
+Grind into a meal - a few chunkier pieces are OK.
+Then add dates and remaining cinnamon and pulse until a loose dough is formed.
 Transfer mixture to a mixing bowl.

-Give the baked apples another chop with a sharp knife so the pieces aren’t so large.
-Slowly add apples a few Tbsp at a time until the mixture forms a moist dough.
-If your mixture got too wet, simply add more ground walnuts, almonds, or even a handful oats.
-Reserve leftover apples for other use (oatmeal, smoothies, yogurt, etc.)
+Slowly add apples to the date mixture a few Tbsp at a time until the mixture forms a moist dough.
+If your mixture gets too wet, simply add more ground walnuts, almonds, or even a handful oats.
+Reserve any leftover apples for other use (oatmeal, smoothies, yogurt, etc.)

 Transfer apple, nut, and date mixture to loaf pan.
 Spread evenly with a spoon or spatula.
 Top with plastic wrap and use fingers to press it firmly into all corners until uniformly flat on top.
 Cover and freeze to set.

 Remove from freezer.
 Chop into desired number of bars - anywhere from 4-8.